SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-general-tips-for-booking-flights/rule.md

 * Wherever possible, try to get flexible flights in case they need to be changed.
 * <!--StartFragment-->

-  Be quick while booking flights otherwise the browser will time out and the airlines will keep giving you new/increased flight rates.
+  Be quick while booking flights otherwise the browser will time out and the airlines will give you new/increased flight rates.
 In that case, open a new browser and login with a different account in the same airline you were searching for flights previously.

   <!--EndFragment-->
 * Appointments - If accommodation is also required then enter the accommodation details into another appointment